-The Frida Kahlo Museum is one of the most recognized and visited places in all of Mexico City.
+The Frida Kahlo Museum is one of the most important and recognized tourist sites in Mexico City.

 Índice de contenidos